-It sometimes happens that a user manually creates a sales order for an EDI customer and forgets to set the IsEdiEnabled
+It sometimes happens that a user manually creates a sales order for an EDI customer and forgets to set the IsEdiEnabled flag.

 Later they notice that they cannot send any DESADV or INVOICE and ask support.